Frequently Asked Questions

 Regarding choosing multiple officiants, we can confirm only one officiant at a time.
 Due to high demand, we're just not able to have 2 or 3 of our more popular officiants holding the same date and time indefinitely.
 We suggest couples provide us with a list in order of preference.

 Once availability has been confirmed, we ask that you speak with the officiant directly to see if you feel (s)he would be an appropriate choice for your special day.
 In the unlikely event you do not feel you are a match, we will do all we can to find someone more suitable and go to another choice of officiant at that time.

 Yes!
 Canadian law allows each province to legislate their marriage act.
-Gay and lesbian marriages have been legally recognized across Canada since July 2005.
+Same sex marriages have been legally recognized across Canada since July 2005.

 A tough call.
 Tradition, moms, and bridal books say have one.
 We say talk it over with your officiant.
 You should always walk through the ceremony with your wedding party.
 You may or may not need your officiant present.
 (Much depends on place and size of wedding).
 There is an additional fee for a rehearsal and the cost depends on how much time is involved for the officiant.

 How do I apply for a marriage certificate after we are married?

 The couples must apply for this on their own.
 They can either apply online or through the mail, however processing time takes 10-12 weeks once the government has received the wedding licence.